neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/datashuttle.md

 **Deliverables**
 <!-- Goals, or expected status after Community Bonding Period, Start of Coding, End of Coding.
 Stretch goals? -->
-- Extend ``datashuttle`` functionality to permit transfer between a local filesytem and Google Drive or AWS.
+- Extend ``datashuttle`` functionality to permit transfer between a local filesystem and Google Drive or AWS.
 This will involve exposing new functionality within the Python API as well as the terminal user interface.
 - Tests to cover any added functionality.
 - Documentation for the new functionality.